Aranna-0572/Proof-of-Love/english/chap2.md

 Cataldi and Iorio define “Social Love” as an action or social interaction in which the subject “goes beyond” what is expected—giving more than is required to bring about benefits, without expecting anything in return.³ This “excessive” form of love manifests in the following dimensions:

-- Care: attending to the well-being of others, especially the vulnerable.
+- Care: attending to the well-being of others, especially the vulnerable.<sup>5</sup>

-- Universality: extending love beyond immediate circles to strangers, those from different backgrounds, even perceived enemies.
+- Universality: extending love beyond immediate circles to strangers, those from different backgrounds, even perceived enemies.<sup>5</sup>

-- Recognition: respecting dignity and uniqueness regardless of background.
+- Recognition: respecting dignity and uniqueness regardless of background.<sup>5</sup>

-- Concreteness: requiring proximity and practical enactment, not just sentiment.
+- Concreteness: requiring proximity and practical enactment, not just sentiment.<sup>3</sup>

 The concept of “Institutional Love” refers to love being embedded within institutional policies and practices, providing care in a systematic way (for example, hospital staff systematically understanding and meeting patients’ needs, rather than relying solely on individual acts of care).⁶ This differs from individual caregiving, as it fulfills patients’ needs through institutionalized understanding.⁶